davmec/compfnet/README.md

 ## Locating configuration changes in context
 The previous command options will show differences, but those are usually single lines, potentially scattered in the configuration file.
-If you do not know the context for a particular difference (added/removed or modified line), you can run again the tool as follows: `compfnet.sh -f 'config_line can have spaces' adc [baseline]` .
+If you do not know the context for a particular difference (added/removed or modified line), you can run again the tool as follows: `compfnet.sh -f 'config line can have spaces' adc [baseline]` .

+The idea would be using the lines that were found added, removed or modified (as per previous section commands).

 The tool will then display the Fortinet configuration context (or contexts if it appears in serveral places) containing the searched line.
 This option can be run against the running configuration or the baseline configuration file (depending on where you are expecting to find the corresponding line).

 If you run the `-m new`, `-m mod` or `-m all` comparisons, the running config will be displayed in the left and the baseline on the right.
 This way you can know where to search for the line (added or modified).
+Reminder:

 * `<` indicates it only exists on the left side 'running' (so it was added to running, removed from baseline).
 * `>` indicates it only exists on the right side 'running' (so it was removed in running, existed in baseline).